ifwe/bruce/doc/design.md

 request, with the remaining batch contents left for inclusion in the next produce request.

-Once the send thread has determined which messages to include in a produce request, it must assign partitions to AnyPartition messages and group the messages together by topic and partition.
+Once a dispatcher thread has determined which messages to include in a produce request, it must assign partitions to AnyPartition messages and group the messages together by topic and partition.
 First the messages are grouped by topic, so that if a produce request contains messages from multiple batches,